martinpercu/a-node-store/README.md

 ```
 - In index.js ==> first logic for server

 ## Routing start
 - In index.js adding new routes. (endpoints)
 - In endpoint products use .json.

+## Get start
+- In index.js adding new getters